include-what-you-use/include-what-you-use/README.md

 #### Applying fixes ####

 We also include a tool that automatically fixes up your source files based on the IWYU recommendations.
 This is also alpha-quality software!
-Here's how to use it (requires python):
+Here's how to use it (requires python3):

       make -k CXX=include-what-you-use CXXFLAGS="-Xiwyu --error_always" 2> /tmp/iwyu.out
-      python fix_includes.py < /tmp/iwyu.out
+      python3 fix_includes.py < /tmp/iwyu.out

 If you don't like the way `fix_includes.py` munges your `#include` lines, you can control its behavior via flags. `fix_includes.py --help` will give a full list, but these are some common ones: